 The Vicious Cycle Of Your Memories

-That’s why I always recommend cleaning up your house and getting rid of everything that reminds you about your Ex.
-Nothing should remind you about the past at home.
+That's why I always recommend cleaning up your house and getting rid of everything that reminds you of your Ex.
+Nothing should evoke the past at home.

 What do I mean by that?

-In fact the exact opposite is the case: we suffer and move deeper and deeper into the vicious circle of negative emotions (phase 2 of a break up).
+In fact, the exact opposite is the case: we suffer and move deeper and deeper into the vicious circle of negative emotions.

 Why do we torture ourselves deliberately?